-In March 2018, 9 in 10 (89.5%) 16-17 year olds in Suffolk were in education or training, which is lower than the England average (92.0%).
-Among 16-17 year olds in Suffolk, 8 in 10 (79.3%) were in full-time education, 8.2% were on an apprenticeship and 2.0% were in other education or training.
+In March 2021, 92.3% of 16 to 17 year olds in Suffolk were in education or training, which is lower than the England average of 93.2%.
+Among 16-17 year olds in Suffolk, 84.1% were in full time education or training, 5.6% were on an apprenticeship and 2.5% were in other education or training.

 The average points score is a measure of attainment per qualification, with points assigned on a 0-60 scale for A-levels (with an A* worth 60) and a 0-50 scale for technical qualifications (a Distinction grade is worth 50).

 More details about average point scores can be found on the Suffolk Observatory.

-Fewer Suffolk residents (23.8%) hold the highest levels of qualifications compared to East of England (27.8%) or England (31.1%) (Figure 3).
+Fewer Suffolk residents (25.6%) hold the highest levels of qualifications compared to East of England (31.8%) or England (35.8%) (Figure 3).

 Adverse Childhood Experiences (ACEs) are harmful behaviours or events experienced by children that can lead to health-damaging behaviours as well as poor health and social outcomes in adulthood (Figure 4).
 It is generally agreed that as the number of ACEs experienced by a child increases, so does the risk of poor outcomes, although the strength of association between ACEs and specific outcomes varies.

 Several studies about ACEs have attempted to estimate the number of children and young people living through specific adverse experiences.
 By considering the prevalence estimates from these studies it is possible to estimate the number of children and young people in Suffolk likely to be experiencing them.
-Table 3 applies the lowest and highest prevalence estimates of children and young people experiencing a particular ACE to Suffolk’s 0-18 year-old population, giving an estimated range that may be living with or through that experience in the County.
+Table 3 applies the lowest and highest prevalence estimates of children and young people experiencing a particular ACE to Suffolk’s 0-18 year-old population, giving an estimated range that may be living with or through that experience in the county.

-‘outcomes showing the strongest relations with multiple ACEs (violence, mental illness and problematic substance abuse) can represent ACEs for the next generation (exposure to parental domestic violence, mental illness and substance use) and thus are indicative of the intergenerational effects that can lock families into cycles of adversity, deprivation, and ill health’.
+‘Outcomes showing the strongest relations with multiple ACEs (violence, mental illness and problematic substance abuse) can represent ACEs for the next generation (exposure to parental domestic violence, mental illness and substance use) and thus are indicative of the intergenerational effects that can lock families into cycles of adversity, deprivation, and ill health’.

 ACEs appear to be linked to important outcomes in areas such as health and social care, criminal justice, and policing.
 Children who experience stressful childhoods are more likely to adopt health-harming behaviours during their adolescence, which can lead to mental ill health and diseases such as cancer, heart disease, and diabetes later in life.
 Studies are also beginning to find links between multiple ACEs and harm to life prospects, such as education, employment and poverty, although further research is required.
-Research has shown that ACEs are an indicator that young people may become involved in gangs and county lines (drug dealing): with family violence and abuse are identified as specific risk factors.
+Research has shown that ACEs are an indicator that young people may become involved in gangs and county lines (drug dealing): with family violence and abuse identified as specific risk factors.